netcon-consulting/clearswift-external-commands/check_private/README.md

 check_private.py V1.1.1
 =======================

-Checks sensitivity header for private keyword and that private mails not exceed size limit and have no attachments.
+Check sensitivity header for private keyword and that private mails not exceed size limit and have no attachments.

 ## Parameters
 * max_size_kb (integer): maximum mail size for private mails in kB